Grand River Street North Improvements

 • Is this project currently being completed on time?
 The road has been under construction for months and months and very rarely do residents see any work being done on the watermain and sanitary sewers.
 Can you elaborate on whether the Grand River Street North section to Scott Avenue will be completed "before the end of December 2023"?
 Thank you.

-JP77 asked over 2 years ago
+JP77 asked almost 3 years ago

 The Contractor has been working diligently to complete all aspects of the watermain and sanitary sewer installation according to the approved schedule.
 During the watermain commissioning phase of the project, it may have appeared that work moved more slowly, as time is necessary for testing and approvals of the new watermain to take place.